bitshares/dev.bitshares.works/docs/development/apps/node_config_example_public_testnet.rst

 Configuration for Public Testnets
 ============================

 This section shows the BitShres Blockchain configuration file ``config.ini`` parameter items.
-The configuration file locates in your data directory and the most parameter items are commented and contain the essential settings to adjust.
+The configuration file locates in your data directory and the most parameter items have been commented and contain the essential settings to adjust.

 Example - config.ini (testnet)